 Kyzyl is a world-class asset that was acquired by Polymetal in 2014 for a total of $618.5 million.
 With its large high-grade reserves and low capital intensity, the asset is currently the main source of medium-term growth and significant shareholder returns.

 The operation comprises the Bakyrchik refractory gold deposit and a state-of-the-art processing plant that delivered first concentrate production in Q2 2018.
 In Q3 2018 Kyzyl reached nameplate capacity of 150 kt per mounth and recoveries of 86%.
-In 2019 Polymetal plans to produce more than 300 koz at AISC of approximately US$ 500-550/oz.
+In 2019 Polymetal produced 343 koz at AISC of US$ 514/oz.

 Bakyrchik will be developed via open-pit mining for more than 10 years and substituted by underground mining that can potentially last more than 20 years.
 Mined ore is processed via conventional flotation that delivers two types of concentrate — high carbon and low carbon.
 Low carbon concentrate is sent for processing to our POX facility in Amursk, while the high carbon concentrate goes to third party offtakers.